Dr-Chaos/Read-Write-Process-Memory/README.md

 ## How to use
 1. Download and add memorymanager.h to your project
-2. Add the follow lines to you code:
+2. Add use the library like this

 ```
 #include "memorymanager.h"